-In addition to his work in Dallas’ public schools, Rep. Johnson has served on the boards of the Boys & Girls Clubs of Greater Dallas, Inc., Martin Luther King Jr. Community Center, Educational Opportunities, Inc., Metro Dallas Homeless Alliance, Dallas County Historical Commission, and The Arts Community Alliance.
-He currently serves on the board of the Dallas Arboretum.
+In addition to his work in Dallas’ public schools, Johnson has served on the boards of the Boys & Girls Clubs of Greater Dallas, Inc., Martin Luther King Jr. Community Center, Educational Opportunities, Inc., Metro Dallas Homeless Alliance, Dallas County Historical Commission, and The Arts Community Alliance.